jluchman/domir/README.md

 The intention of the `{domir}` package is to provide tools that allow relative importance analysis across a wide variety of practical data analytic situations.
-With `{domir}`, if you have a statistical/machine learning model and an extractor function to obtain a fit metric, you can conduct a relative importance analysis.
+With `{domir}`, if you have a statistical/machine learning model and an extractor function to obtain a fit statistic, you can conduct a relative importance analysis.

 More specifically, `{domir}` is intended to implement a set of flexible wrapper and helper functions for conducting relative importance analysis